Body of Kristin Smart, 19, who disappeared in 1996 may have been 'recently' moved from under home: report

 Ruben Flores’ attorney has dismissed the evidence.
 "The evidence is so minimal as to shock the conscience," said attorney Harold Mesick.

-Prosecutor Christopher Peuvrelle countered that investigators had found substantial new evidence since a series of searches last year that ultimately led to the arrests.
+Prosecutor Christopher Peuvrelle countered that investigators had found substantial new evidence since the searches last year that ultimately led to the arrests.

 CLICK HERE TO GET THE FOX NEWS APP